theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-apps/ai-aec.md

 ## AI AEC Sites of interest

-The following six categories of types of links are a first pass, and will be refined over time.
+The following six categories of types of links are a first pass.
+These categories will be refined over time.

+It mey be better to have Read Me diles for each category.
+For now, they are all in this one file.

 ## Articles